 Address: Pitt Street, Stockton

-Where are other places you can take your kids to splash around?
-How about Lambton Pool, Charlestown Pool, Wallsend Pool, Grannies’ Pool, Canoe Pool or Merewether Baths?
-Or check out our Best Beaches for Families guide.
+Looking for more places to splash around?
+Check out Lambton Pool, Charlestown Pool, Wallsend Pool, Grannies’ Pool, Canoe Pool, Merewether Baths, or our Best Beaches for Families guide.